maxsonBraunLab/cutAnd_seacr/README.md

 *QC: number of peaks called per replicate, fraction of reads in peak*

-  To look at the number of peaks called per relicate you can use this command in the directory where your downsampled.out files are found: `for i in ./*.out; do cat $i | sed -n -e 5p -e 43p; done > peakCounts.txt`.
-To be honest, this command does not make a very pretty table, but it will give you an idea of how many peaks were called per sample. *Note: if it doesn't print anything, or what you'd expect it to, then the line numbers are probably wrong.
-Use `cat -n FILENAME.out` on one of your samples to look at what line numbers you need to use.*
+  To look at the number of peaks called per relicate you can use this command in the directory process/seacr: `wc -l *.bed`.

   To assess the fraction of reads in peak use `frip.py`.
 This requires making a conda environment